marcosrachid/java8_oca_study/README.md

 float  |  3  |  32
 double  |  4  |  64
 boolean  |  -  |  1

-Garbage Collection cannot be forced to run, althought it has the method "System.gc()", it cannot force JVM to do the Garbage Collection.

-Objects are elegible for Garbage Collection when they have no reference to an object from heap.

 Multiple declarations are possible separating variables with ",".
 Ex:
 ```